School bus crashes into ditch in Kent

 Kent Police were called soon after 8am after a bus left the road at Chilmington Green, Ashford, and ended up in a ditch.

-School childrens escaped unhurt after a bus “slipped” off the road on black ice and crashed into a ditch in Kent.
+School children escaped unhurt after a bus “slipped” off the road on black ice and crashed into a ditch in Kent.

 Kent Police were called soon after 8am after a bus left the road at Chilmington Green, Ashford, and ended up in a ditch.